 Help Wanted Online-Employment Information for Secondary School Students

 Find more information at:

-The Perkins V Indicator Data Statewide report provides summary data on the performance of Texas secondary career and technical education (CTE) programs for the 2018-2019 school year as required by Sec.
+The Perkins V Indicator Data Statewide report provides summary data on the performance of Texas secondary career and technical education (CTE) programs for school years as required by Sec.
 113(C),(D), and (E) of the Strengthening Career and Technical Education for the 21st Century Act (PL 115-224, Enacted July 31, 2018), Perkins V.

 The state-level data is disaggregated by:

 - Perkins V identified Special Populations

 - In the 5S4 (CTE Completers) tab – Programs of Study

 The disaggregated report will open to show federally reported performance indicator:

 - 1S1 – Four-Year Graduation Rate